 PART A (Applicant to complete) Name of the matter:

-Date listed for hearingTime estimate
+Date listed for hearing

 Place listed for hearingLocal Court

 Offence(s)

 Application lodged on behalf of the(Prosecution/defence)

 Name of applicant: Signature:

 (Informant/Defendant/Representative) Address:

 Date:/ Phone: Fax:

 I apply to vacate the hearing date for the following reasons:

 (Please provide as much information as possible in support of the application - attach

 additional pages if more space required)

-inc ne application has arisen because of the non-availability of any relevant person in the matter, luding witnesses, legal representatives or a defendant you must provide answers to the following estions: 1.
-When was this person first notified of the hearing date?(date) Was the event which has caused this person to be unavailable arranged before or af person became aware of the hearing date?
+2. Was the event which has caused this person to be unavailable arranged before or after the person became aware of the hearing date?

 3. If before, why was the court advised that this date was a suitable date for hearing?

-4. If after, why did this person arrange another commitment for the day of hearing?
-5. Why is it essential for this person to be present at the hearing?
-Apr ntact address (include telephone number/e-mail) Diicant (No adj l ag l do l do Nar (Inf RT B (Other party to complete - a faxed copy is sufficient) ote: Adjournments will not be granted simply because both parties consent to an ournment) gree with this application.
-I have notified the applicant of my unavailable dates o not agree to this application because: o/do not wish to be present if the application is heard in court me of other party: ormant/Defendant/Representative) Signed: - elete where not applicable) Address: e: Phone: Fax:
+- 4. If after, why did this person arrange another commitment for the day of hearing? - 5.
+Why is it essential for this person to be present at the hearing?

+Contact address (include telephone number/e-mail) Applicant Respondent

+PART B (Other party to complete - a faxed copy is sufficient)

+(Note: Adjournments will not be granted simply because both parties consent to an adjournment)

+I agree with this application.
+I have notified the applicant of my unavailable dates

+I do not agree to this application because:

+I do/do not wish to be present if the application is heard in court

+Name of other party:

+(Informant/Defendant/Representative) Signed:

+(Delete where not applicable) Address:

+Date: Phone: Fax:

-PART C (Cour t/office use only)
+PART C (Court/office use only)

-I: EW HEARING DATE IS VILL BE HEARD IN COURT (NO:
+APPLICATION:

 Magistrate

-• Date://

 COPY TO: 1.
 List Office/Registry

 2. Police Prosecutors

 3. Other (specify)

+Attachment D